aspnet/Benchmarks/scenarios/README.md

 > Note: MessagePack is not supported with ServerSentEvents

-## Websockets benchmarks
+## WebSockets benchmarks

-These scenarios are running various Websockets benchmarks.
+These scenarios are running various WebSockets benchmarks.

 ### Sample